tonybaloney72/potluck-app/README.md

   - ✅ **Calendar Integration** - Add events to Google Calendar or download for Apple Calendar
   - ✅ **Event Filtering** - Filter events by status (upcoming, past, all) and search by title
   - ✅ **Event Pagination** - Paginated event lists for better performance with large event collections
+  - ✅ **Public Events** - Events can be marked as public, making them discoverable to all users
+  - ✅ **Event Discovery** - Discover public events via interactive map and location-based search
+  - ✅ **Join Request System** - Users can request to join public events with role selection (guest or contributor)
+  - ✅ **Join Request Management** - Hosts can approve or deny join requests based on event settings and conditions
+  - ✅ **Pending Requests Page** - Centralized page for managing incoming and outgoing join requests
 - ✅ **RSVP System** - Attendees can RSVP with status (going, maybe, not going, pending)
   - ✅ **Real-time RSVP Updates** - See RSVP status changes instantly across all viewers
   - ✅ **Contribution Tracking** - Coordinate who's bringing what to events